hadrien-delattr/gimp-scripts/README.md

 - high-pass radius: the radius of the high-pass filter used in the cyclic process giving rise to the pattern.
 As for diffusion, a large high-pass radius will make the patterns bigger, but also less roundish.

+- create new layer?: boolean stating whether the script should create a new layer and produce the pattern from scratch (using perlin noise for initialization) or transform the current layer (it will be edited in place, but the changes caused by this script can be reversed with a single ctrl-z).